manfredbork/receipt_recognition/README.md

 ### Receipt Validation and Manual Acceptance

-The package includes a robust validation system that verifies receipt completeness based on the match between calculated sum (from line items) and the detected total sum.
+The package includes a robust validation system that verifies receipt completeness based on the match between the calculated sum (from line items) and the detected total sum.
 Four validation states are possible:

 ```
 +-------------------------+------------------------+-------------------------+